Block Storage CSI

 Resize volume (KVM)

-NAVER Cloud Platform's KVM block storage provides the online resizing function for the already created volumes.
+NAVER Cloud Platform's KVM block storage provides an online resizing feature for the already created volumes.

-To resize a block storage's volume, follow these steps: The following example uses a block storage volume of 10 GB in size:
+To resize a block storage's volume: The following example uses a block storage volume of 10 GB in size:

 1. Use the following yaml code to create a new block storage volume of 10 GB: